Homepage / Zinc

 Whether you take supplementation or not, you should at the same time take care to maintain a proper diet that will help provide your body with all the micronutrients it needs.
 There are many foods that can help with this.

-Zinc is an element that is also found in animal products.
+Zinc is an element, which is also found in zoonotic products.
 Here it is worth mentioning, first of all, seafood.
 Its rich sources are crabs and oysters.
 The latter contain the most of it.

-Zinc is also found in beef and poultry meat.
+Zinc It is also found in beef and poultry meat.
 It can also be supplied to the body by consuming liver.
 The animal proteins it contains support the absorption of the mineral in the small intestine.
-Another product worth considering for supplying zinc to the body is egg yolks.
+Egg yolks are another product worth considering for supplying zinc to the body.

-What zinc helps is quite important, but it is equally important to understand the risks that come with zinc deficiency.
-And these are quite numerous.
+It's what zinc helps with, is quite important, but it is equally important to understand the risks that come with its deficiency.
+And these are quite a lot.
 What are the risks of neglecting the body's supply of this element?

 The mildest symptoms include lack of appetite and dry mouth.
 As the deficiency increases, deterioration of hair, skin and nails occurs.
 Unpleasant skin lesions often appear on the face, nail plates break more easily, and hair falls out with much greater frequency and becomes dry.